LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

 loop index variables, we pass the scalar dot product variable into each lambda.
 This enables the same variable to be used in all three lambdas.
 However, also note that not all lambda expressions use all three index variables.
 They are declared, but left unnamed to prevent compiler warnings.
+As an alternative, the lambda statement may be used to specify lambda arguments.
+By specifying lambda arguments we relieve the requirement of utilizing all of the tuple contents.
 The following example illustrates how the lambda statement may be used to specify arguments for each lambda.

 .. literalinclude:: ../../../../examples/tut_matrix-multiply.cpp
-                    :lines: 560-597
+                    :lines: 560-596

-Statements such as ``RAJA::statement::Segs``, ``RAJA::statement::Offsets``, and
+Statements such as ``RAJA::statement::Segs``, and ``RAJA::statement::Params``
-``RAJA::statement::Params`` are used to identify segments and params within tuples to be used as lambda arguments.
+are used to identify segments and params within tuples to be used as lambda arguments.

 The execution policy type passed to the ``RAJA::kernel_param`` method as a template parameter describes how the statements and lambda expressions are